Natacha Randriantefy

 Natacha Randriantefy (born 14 March 1978) is a former professional tennis player from Madagascar.

-In her career, she won one singles title and eight doubles titles on the ITF Women's Circuit.
+Over her career, she won one singles and eight doubles titles on the ITF Women's Circuit.
 On 5 August 2002, she reached her best singles ranking of world No. 325.
 On the same date, she peaked at No. 173 in the doubles rankings.

-Playing for Madagascar at the Fed Cup, Randriantefy has a win–loss record of 7–5.
+Playing for Madagascar in Fed Cup competitions, Randriantefy has a win–loss record of 7–5.

 She was the Madagascan's Fed Cup team captain in 2014, and 2016.

 Natacha retired from professional tennis 2010.

 Personal

 Born in Antananarivo, Randriantefy was coached by father, Max; mother Olga is a language professor.
 Her sister Dally is also a tennis player.